The Baptism of the Holy Spirit?

-When Christ, as the Representative Man, fulfilled the law, it was just as if every man had fulfilled the law.
-When He died to make full satisfaction for the law's penalty against sin, it was the same as if every sinner had died and paid for his sins.
+Christ's sinless life and atoning death fulfilled the Law's demands, When He died He made provision for the full satisfaction of the Law's penalty against sin.
+Thus, He made forgiveness available for every repentant sinner to have his sins forgiven.
 So Paul declares: "We look at it like this: if One died for all men, then, in a sense, they all died."
 2 Cor.
 5:14, Phillips.

 The atonement of Christ was the fulfilling of every condition upon which God is able to pour out His Spirit upon all flesh.
 When the Son of God cried, "It is finished!" every barrier was then broken down which intercepted the freest fullness of the gift of the Spirit to the most guilty of Adam's race.
 The Spirit is given on the basis of perfect obedience to the law — not our obedience, but Christ's.
 The Spirit is given, not because of our attainment, but because of His atonement.
 His work, and His alone, brings the Spirit to us.
 This is Paul's message to the Galatians:

 Summary: The one indispensable condition of receiving the Spirit is perfect obedience to God's law.
 Christ has fulfilled that condition for all.
-Therefore Christ has entitled all to the gift of the Holy Spirit.
+Therefore all repentant sinners who put their faith in Christ are entitled to the gift of the Holy Spirit.